SiliconLabs/wisun-br-linux/README.md

 </table>

-The goal of this project is to implement the Wi-SUN protocol on Linux devices and allow the use of Linux hosts as Border Router for Wi-SUN networks.
+The goal of this project is to implement the Wi-SUN protocol on Linux devices and allow the use of Linux hosts as Border Routers for Wi-SUN networks.
 For the time being, the implementation is mostly a port of Silicon Labs' embedded stack on a Linux host.
 However, the ultimate goal is to replace services currently provided by the stack with native Linux services.